Doug Rice &

 In Marc Anthony Richardson's Year of the Rat (FC2), an artist returns to the dystopian city of his birth to tend to his invalid mother.
 The nameless protagonist whose rants, reveries, and escapades take him on a Dantesque descent into himself, is torn apart by the lingering memories of a lost love, an incarcerated sibling, a repressed sexuality, and an anarchic inability to support himself.
 The voice, poetic and profane, ethereal and irreverent, cyclical and succinct, creates a polyphonic patchwork of a family portrait.

 This event is made possible by Utah Humanities, FC2, Western Humanities Review, and the University of Utah Creative Writing Program.

 SUBMIT YOUR MANUSCRIPT:

-The reading period for our innovative fiction contests is opening soon!
-We'll be accepting full length fiction manuscripts between 15 August 2016 and 01 November 2016 for publication and cash awards.
+The reading period for our innovative fiction contests is open!
+We are accepting full length fiction manuscripts between 15 August 2016 and 01 November 2016 for publication and cash awards.
 Complete guidelines and instructions here.

 2017 JUDGES ANNOUNCED: